Kumarmehta019/TKG-Fashion/README.md

 #### Front-end

 Once we finished building out the backend, we used Asana to split out tasks to build out the front-end components.
 Each member of the group was given an equal amount of work to complete, so that there wasnt too much pressure or work on an individual member.
 At this point in time, we decided to use *Semantic UI*.
 I was excited to use a different CSS framework as I had always used Bulma before and really wanted to push myself for this project to see if I could learn a new framework.
 The front-end components I worked on were the Navbar, Footer, Favicon, the Home page and part of the filter categories on the product index page.
-Our group decided to come together after the components were built and decide on a colour scheme and then workon the CSS and styling for their respective components.
+Our group decided to come together after the components were built and decide on a colour scheme and then work on the CSS and styling for their respective components.
 Error handling was also added to these components at this point.

 #### Routes: